n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.airtable.md

 # Airtable

-Airtable node allows you to automate work in the Airtable platform and integrate Airtable with other applications. n8n has built-in support for a wide range of Airtable features, which includes basic operations like creating, reading, listing, updating & deleting tables.
+The Airtable node allows you to automate work in the Airtable platform and integrate Airtable with other applications. n8n has built-in support for a wide range of Airtable features, which includes basic operations like creating, reading, listing, updating & deleting tables.

 On this page, you'll find a list of operations the Airtable node supports and links to more resources.